natcap/invest.users-guide/source/marine_water_quality.rst

 Data Needs
 ==========

 The following are the data needs for the Marine Water Quality Model.
-This model ships with default arguments which are defaulted in on the tool's first run.
+The model is distributed with default arguments which are defaulted in the following parameters on the tool's first run.

  * **Workspace**: The directory to hold output and intermediate results of the particular model run.
 After the model run is completed the output will be located in this directory.